MaxReimann/video-stream-consistency/README.md

 in Computer Graphics Forum (EGSR Special Edition), 2023

 ## Installation
-Requires CUDA 12+ and QT 5.11+
+Requires CUDA 12+ and QT 5.11+, and ffmpeg/libav needs to be installed.
-Furthermore, also ffmpeg/libav needs to be installed.
+- If you are using windows, a precompiled of version of ffmpeg5.1 will automatically downloaded during the build process.
-If you are using windows, a precompiled version will automatically downloaded during the build process.
+- If you are using linux, either install the dev libraries via packages: `apt install ffmpeg`, or via source, the project has been tested with ffmpeg4 and ffmpeg5.
+If building ffmpeg from source make sure to enable shared libraries and x264 library support during ffmpeg configure; the shared libs are found via pkg-configure so make sure they are findeable in the path or ld_library_path

-If you are using linux, either install the dev libraries via packages: `apt install ffmpeg`, or via source, the project has been tested with ffmpeg5 but should also work with other versions.
-If installed via source make sure to build shared libraries and enable x264 library support.
+To configure, create a directory build and run Cmake there (`cmake ..`). <br/> CMake will automatically download a CUDA-enabled build of ONNXRuntime.

-To install, simply run the cmake (preferrably in a directory "build"), CMake will automatically download a CUDA-enabled build of ONNXRuntime.
+In the current version CUDA12-based ONNXRuntime 1.20 is installed, the last working version using CUDA11-based ONNXRuntime 1.13 was commit [07f4df](https://github.com/MaxReimann/video-stream-consistency/commit/571f62bb4321c3cf286df50916eead664307f4df). <br/>
-In the current version CUDA12-based ONNXRuntime 1.20 is installed, the last working version using CUDA11-based ONNXRuntime 1.13 was commit [07f4df](https://github.com/MaxReimann/video-stream-consistency/commit/571f62bb4321c3cf286df50916eead664307f4df)
+Then build with the tool of your choice, e.g., using cmake in the build directory, run `cmake --build .`

 After building, two binaries are found in the build directory:
 `FlowVideoConsistency` is the CLI-based application for processing videos to file, `FlowVideoConsistencyPlayer` the interactive GUI application for live-viewing.